 Mobile crane transmissions maintenance:

-• The points where oils leaks are most common must be checked regularly, like the side of transmission casing, or at the point of power take-off.
+• The points where oils leaks are most common must be checked regularly, like the side of the transmission casing or at the point of a power take-off.

 • The instructions provided by the transmission manufacture about the fluids and filter must be followed.

 • The transmission should be protected from pollutants as they hinder the functioning of bushing and roller.